KenPainter/GenLogic/docs/architecture/consolidated-triggers.md

 CREATE OR REPLACE FUNCTION parent_before_update_genlogic() RETURNS TRIGGER AS $$
 BEGIN
-  -- Step 1: PUSH to children (FOLLOW with change detection) IF OLD.parent_value IS DISTINCT FROM NEW.parent_value THEN
+  -- Step 1: PUSH to children (SYNC with change detection) IF OLD.parent_value IS DISTINCT FROM NEW.parent_value THEN
     UPDATE child SET
       fetched_parent_value = NEW.parent_value